-The PTSD Foundation of America reports statistics that state one in three troops that are returning from Afghanistan or Iraq, and the sad part is that only 40 percent will seek help.
+The PTSD Foundation of America reports statistics that state one in three troops that are returning from Afghanistan or battle in the middle east will have PTSD, and the sad part is that only 40 percent will seek help.
 The sad daily statistics state that an average of five soldiers will attempt suicide daily.

 Some Causes of PTSD

 PTSD can occur when a person has been in a position to kill others, see friends killed or been the victim of abuse or traumatic crimes, such as rape.
 The two components that cause PTSD are having survived an extremely stressful situation, and reacted with an intense emotional reaction.

 PTSD can have a life of its own, which differentiates in from anxiety disorders.
 Many suffer from “survivor’s guilt.”
 The symptoms include, at least briefly, a time where the individual believes that she or he is back in the middle of the trauma.
 Nightmares are common and sometimes the person is unable to focus on what is being said to them.